 When the demo was submitted to Mirrorsoft for approval they weren’t overly enamoured with the lovable, kiddy-friendly furball.
 Thus Graftgold were asked to make him more edgy and grounded/conventional in the physics department so as to appeal to a more mainstream audience.
-Bunny-dog was sent packing in place of an altogether more lupine caricature, and Fire and Ice became a familiar runny-jumpy platforming affair, albeit with some novel Japanesey twists.
+Bunny-dog (CU Amiga preview, June 1991) was sent packing in place of an altogether more lupine caricature, and Fire and Ice became a familiar runny-jumpy platforming affair, albeit with some novel Japanesey twists.

 Whilst also released for the Acorn Archimedes, Atari ST, DOS and the Sega Master System (in Brazil anyway), Fire and Ice was the first of Andrew Braybrook’s progeny to be designed first and foremost as an Amiga title, so naturally it exploits all the system’s more advanced graphical and audio capabilities.